It is something we see on an almost daily basis: someone being shamed for their weight, called lazy and told they need to change their lifestyle.

 Many researchers have studied how self-regulation plays a role in adolescent obesity.
 They’ve found a relationship between deficits in self-regulation to increased caloric intake, elevated body weight and failure in weight reduction programs.

-While there are many obesity intervention studies, Woltering, who serves as the head of the Neurobiological Lab for Learning and Development (NLD) located within the Department of Educational Psychology, points to the fact that little research has look at self-regulation and obesity from a neuroscientific perspective.
+While there are many obesity intervention studies, Woltering, who serves as the head of the Neurobiological Lab for Learning and Development (NLD) located within the Department of Educational Psychology, points to the fact that little research has looked at self-regulation and obesity from a neuroscientific perspective.

 “You can know you need to go to the gym if you want to be healthy, but’s a completely different ballgame to actually do something about it,” Woltering said.
 “Why don’t you do it?
 That’s the issue we’re trying to figure out.”